 A good night's sleep enhances

-energy, mood, motivation, vitality, and reduces the risk for chronic
+energy, mood, motivation, vitality, relieves aches and pains, and reduces the risk for chronic

 medical conditions.
 People who have a tough time getting a good night's sleep